BurntSushi/blog/content/post/transducers.md

 key may jump around to different regions of the FST that are not close to each other at all.
 This means that reading an FST from disk through a memory map can be costly because random access I/O is slow.
-This is particularly true when using a non-solid state disk since random access will require a lot of phyiscal seeking.
+This is particularly true when using a non-solid state disk since random access will require a lot of physical seeking.
 If you find yourself in this situation and the operating system's page cache can't compensate, then you may need to pay the upfront cost and load the entire FST into memory.
 Note that this isn't quite a death sentence, since the